Characters of Final Fantasy VIII: Seifer Almasy

 Seifer Almasy (サイファー・アルマシー, Saifā Arumashī) is a classmate and rival of Squall, who is a playable character during the Dollet sequence.
 He reappears as a boss later in the game.
-He acts as a foil to Squall in many aspects, having dated Rinoa before she met Squall, and assuming a leadership position among his friends.
-Like Squall, Seifer wields a gunblade which he calls "Hyperion".
+He acts as a foil to Squall in many aspects, having dated Rinoa before she met Squall, Like Squall, Seifer wields a gunblade which he calls "Hyperion".
 His Limit Break, Fire Cross, allows him to use the attack No Mercy.
 He later uses the more powerful techniques Demon Slice and Bloodfest against the player.
 Seifer has a short temper and is often depicted as a bully who desires attention.
 He is also fiercely independent and is often punished for his recklessness.
 He is the leader of Balamb Garden's disciplinary committee alongside his friends Fujin and Raijin.
-After joining Ultimecia, he becomes the leader of the Galbadian army.

 During the introduction sequence, Seifer cuts Squall across the left side of his face with his gunblade, leaving a scar.
 Squall retaliates with a backhand slash that leaves Seifer with a mirrored scar.
 At the following field exam in Dollet, Seifer acts independently from his teammates Squall and Zell, abandoning them; consequently, he fails and is not promoted to SeeD.
 Spurred by dreams of a brighter future, he defects to Sorceress Edea to be her "knight".
 From his point of view, Squall and the others are "evil" and he recognizes himself as a hero.
-After she brainwashes him, he alienates himself from his friends.
-Eventually, Fujin and Raijin abandon him and he is defeated shortly afterward.
-Following Edea's defeat, the party confronts Seifer one last time as he now serves Ultimecia, and either they or Gilgamesh defeat him.
+Following Edea's defeat, the party confronts Seifer one last time as he now serves Ultimecia, and they defeat him.
 Seifer escapes, kidnapping Rinoa and bringing her to Adel.
 At the end of the game, Seifer is seen fishing and having fun with Fujin and Raijin.